DNWMNCR/JavaForSmallTeams/process/700_use_coverage_as_a_tool_not_a_target.md

 Code coverage is a useful tool for catching your mistakes.

-The tool that should work for you.
-You do not work for the tool.
+The tool should work for you; you do not work for the tool.

 It is most useful when run at the point at which the code and tests are being written, rather than on a CI server some hours later.